ThatOneCalculator/BASED-LICENSE/README.md

 # The Based License

-A based, copyleft, libre, anti-NFT code and media license.
+A based, copyleft, libre, anti-NFT code license.

 The based license is licensed under the based license.